geoffreygarrett/geoffreygarrett/README.md

 <a href="">Space Launch Complex 4E</a> in
 Vandenberg SFB, CA, USA
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220721T171300">2022-07-21 17:13:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220721T173900">2022-07-21 17:39:00 UTC</a>.
 Until
 then, this launch pad will have seen 93 out of 699 launches in this region.
-The mission's status is currently To Be Confirmed (TBC) 🟨  which means:
+The mission's status is currently Go for Launch (Go) 🟩  which means:
-*awaiting official confirmation - current date is known with some certainty.*
+*current T-0 confirmed by official or reliable sources.*
 <br>
 <blockquote>
   A batch of 53 satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.